hundredrabbits/thebook/north_pacific_logbook.md

 I've been doodling a lot at night, drawing silly cartoons.
 My peanut people doodles keep me busy, it is therapeutic.
 Humor is a good way to deal with stress.
 It's something I did too when working at an animation studio in Japan.
 My computer was garbage and crashed constantly, between reboots I'd draw cartoons, featuring my difficult computer.
 It helped diffuse my anger and made working there bearable.

 ##### 0800
-Devine made a glass noodle (potato noodles) stir-fry for lunch, using spices, our preserved lotus root and half a daikon.
-He also added bits of dried tofu.
+Devine made a noodle stir-fry for lunch, using spices, our preserved lotus root and half a daikon.
+He also added bits of [dried tofu](#kouyadoufu).
 We love adding this type of tofu to meals as they soak up all the flavor.
 After lunch, Devine and I napped hard in succession.
 The sea is calm, with a swell coming out of the east.
 No wind—well, if one can call the occasional puff of air wind.
 We are pointing Pino's bow east, into the swell.
 I sing some *Deathcab For Cutie* as I steer.
 Something I do when my brain is too tired to brainstorm projects, or when it doesn't want to dwell on memories past, or  on a future when land is near.

 ##### 1000
 Pino clumsily wanders into a patch of resting shearwaters.
 They are such skittish things.
 Even if we steer clear they still run, feet and wings flapping as they try and get away.
 Sometimes they dive underwater.
 I saw one do this today, but it must have been confused because it resurfaced even closer to us, and in a panic it took to the air, feet splashing and wings lifting water as it took off.